-Bryce found his calling in his teen years to commit his life to serving
+He found his calling in his teen years to commit his life to serving

 families during their grief.
 Bryce serves his families with care and

 compassion.
-Bryce has been fortunate to
+He has been fortunate to

 serve families with a great team of professionals since he began with The 110

 and Saskatchewan.
-He began his
+He began his training

 As a young